-The investment objective of the Portfolio is to achieve an attractive level of total return (income plus capital appreciation) from the high yield fixed income market.
-The Portfolio will aim to achieve its objective by investing primarily in high yield fixed income securities issued by US and foreign corporations, which, respectively, have their head office or exercise an overriding part of their economic activity in the US, and high yield fixed income securities issued by governments and agencies in the US that are primarily denominated in US Dollars, that are listed, dealt or traded on Recognised Markets (as depicted in Annex I of the prospectus) without any particular focus on any one industrial sector.
+The Portfolio will aim to achieve its objective by investing primarily in:

+- Short duration, high yield fixed income securities issued by US and non-U.S. corporations, which, respectively, have their head office or exercise an overriding part of their economic activity in the US; and - Short duration, high yield fixed income securities issued by governments and agencies in the US that are primarily denominated in US Dollars, that comply with the terms of the Sustainable Exclusion Policy and are listed, dealt or traded on Recognised Markets (as depicted in Annex I of the prospectus) without any particular focus on any one industrial sector.